WebLLM: A High-Performance In-Browser LLM Inference Engine: Introduction

 To address these opportunities, we introduce WebLLM, a high-performance in-browser LLM inference engine.
-This open-source JavaScript framework deploys LLMs locally in the browser, empowering web developers to integrate LLM capabilities into their web applications.
-WebLLM offers an OpenAI-style API for easy integration, leverages WebGPU and machine learning compilers (\cite{chen2018tvm}, \cite{mlc-llm}) for efficient local GPU acceleration, uses WebAssembly for performant CPU computation, and supports web workers to separate the backend execution to prevent any disruption to the UI flow.
-Our evaluation demonstrates that WebLLM can maintain up to 80\% native performance, with the potential to further close the gap (\S\ref{sec:eval}).
+WebLLM is an open-source JavaScript framework that deploys LLMs locally in the browser, providing a practical developer-facing software artifact for integrating LLM capabilities into web applications.
+It offers an OpenAI-style API for easy integration, leverages WebGPU and machine learning compilers (\cite{chen2018tvm}, \cite{mlc-llm}) for efficient GPU acceleration, uses WebAssembly for performant CPU computation, and supports web workers to separate backend execution and prevent disruption to UI flow.
+Our evaluation demonstrates that WebLLM retains up to 80\% of the decoding throughput of MLC-LLM on the same device, with potential to further close the gap (\S\ref{sec:eval}).